TheButlah/nix/README.md

 # Nix
 My nix configs that I use for development.

-## Secrets

-Some machines require secrets to be set up.
-For `ryan-worldcoin-hil`, you must set up a github runner token.
-See the configuration.nix for the file path that is expected.

 ## Installation
 The `--impure` is necessary due to the use of nixGL's auto detection.
 This should be fixed in the future by avoiding auto and directly specifying the host's drivers.